Kepler's Third Law Calculator

 What does Kepler's third law imply about planetary motion?

 Kepler's third law implies that the greater the distance of a planet from the Sun, the longer the period of that planet's orbit around the Sun.
-Thus, Mercury - the planet closest to the Sun - makes an orbit every 88 days.
-By contrast, Saturn, the sixth planet in the solar system from the Sun, will take as many as 10,759 days to do so.
-You can also use the third law equation to find the masses of bodies in a given system.
+Thus, Mercury — the planet closest to the Sun — makes an orbit every 88 days.

 Does Kepler's third law apply to planets alone?

 No, it applies to all objects, planets, asteroids, comets, etc., that are in the Solar System.
-In 1643, the Flemish astronomer Godefroy Wendelin noted that Kepler's third law is fulfilled not only by the planets, but also by Jupiter's moons as well.
+In 1643, the Flemish astronomer Godefroy Wendelin noted that Kepler's third law is fulfilled not only by the planets but also by Jupiter's moons as well.
 In general, Kepler's third law describes the motion of any two bodies in gravitational orbits around each other.

 How can I estimate the mass of the Sun?